knowledgebridge44/Knowledge-bridge-backend/README.md

 #### Quick Install (Recommended)

-Use the automated installation scripts:
+Use the automated installation scripts (no need to run composer install separately):

 **Windows (PowerShell):**
 ```powershell